-- You may begin exercises 24 hours after the surgery to include ankle pumps and quad sets. - A continuous passive motion machine(CPM) will likely be used for up to 6 hours per day. - Use the CPM in 2 hour intervals.
-Begin at a range of 0-40 degrees and increase flexion(bending) by 10 degrees daily to 90 degrees as tolerated. - Formal physical therapy will begin after your return visit and it is safe to perform these exercises at home to assist with a return of strength and motion.
+- You may begin exercises 24 hours after the surgery to include ankle pumps and quad sets. - A continuous passive motion machine (CPM) may be used for up to 6 hours per day. - Use the CPM in 2 hour intervals.
+Begin motion at a range of 0-40 degrees. - Formal physical therapy will begin after your return visit and it is safe to perform these exercises at home to assist with a return of strength and motion.